 - A few personnel changes were made in this fiscal year.
-The District launched a forestry and wildfire resiliency program and hired its first Forestry Program Manager.
-The District also hired two extra-help positions for Mt.
+The District transitioned its extra-help Education Program Assistant to a full-time position to support its K-12 environmental education program.
+The District's Senior Biologist position resigned and was replaced with a new Environmental Scientist II position.
+Lastly, the District completed the Mt.
 Veeder and Mayacamas Community Outreach and Education project conducted in partnership with the Mt.
-Veeder Fire Safe Council.
-The District expanded its K-12 environmental education program by hiring an extra-help Education Program Assistant.
-Lastly, the District hired another Conservation Project Manager to expand its services related to erosion control and conservation planning. - Volunteers donate their time to help the District deliver several of its conservation and education projects.
-This fiscal year 918 volunteers contributed 2,033 hours valued at \$55,284.
-The District also received \$153,538 in cash donations. - COVID-19 impacted the operations and budget of the District.
-By Resolution No. 2020-02, the Board of Directors adopted an Emergency COVID-19 Plan to have the tools necessary to protect the health and safety of its employees and clients.
+Veeder Fire Safe Council, and therefore ended its contracts with two extra-help positions assigned to the project. - Volunteers donate their time to help the District deliver several of its conservation and education projects, although COVID-19 greatly reduced the number of volunteer events conducted this fiscal year.
+This fiscal year 528 volunteers contributed 1,275 hours valued at \$36,388.50.
+The District also received \$12,868 in cash donations. - COVID-19 impacted the operations and budget of the District.
+The District continued operating under its Emergency COVID-19 Plan authorized by Resolution No. 2020-02.
 The District authorized all employees to work from home for all or part of their workweek, and this necessitated an additional investment in computer equipment, software, and IT services.
-The District also authorized a home office allowance for teleworkers.
-The District reduced vehicle occupancy to only one adult and approved an increased use of personal vehicles for District business, which increased local travel costs related to projects.
-Due to public health concerns, several projects were delayed or had to be modified, including K-12 environmental education projects, group volunteer projects, and technical assistance to landowners. - The District is working to annex portions of the City of Napa that were incorporated in 1945 which are currently excluded from its District boundary, and this may impact future property tax revenues.
+Due to public health concerns, several projects were delayed or had to be modified, including K-12 environmental education projects, group volunteer projects, and technical assistance to landowners.
+Additionally, the District delayed plans to remodel its office. - The 2020 Glass and LNU Lightning Complex Fires impacted several ongoing projects.
+For instance, the fires burned through the Pope Weed Management Project and the Upper York Creek Dam Removal Project sites, which required project activities to be altered.
+Additionally, several agencies sought the District's assistance in emergency operations and post-fire technical support.
+For instance, the District executed Mutual Aid MOUs with Napa County to provide emergency management support to the Office of Emergency Services, and the District provided emergency planning and coordination support to the CAL FIRE Sonoma-Lake-Napa Unit.
+Additionally, the District received emergency funding from NRCS to provide post-fire technical support to landowners impacted by the fires. - The District is continuing to work to annex portions of the City of Napa that were incorporated in 1945 which are currently excluded from its District boundary, and this may impact future property tax revenues.